Choosing the Right Rivet: 7 Common Types, Selection Logic, and Procurement Risks in Sheet Metal Assembly

 Rivet TypeJoint StrengthOne-Side AccessAuto-CompatibleSurface Finish SafeRecommended For

-SolidVery HighNoLowNoStructural panels, transit parts
+SolidVery HighNoLowNoStructural panels, heavy-duty assemblies

-BlindMediumYesYesConditionalVending, kiosks, light enclosures
+BlindMediumYesYesConditionalCabinets, kiosks, light enclosures

-FlushMediumNoMidYesAppliances, control panels
+FlushMediumNoMidYesAppliances, control panels, visible surfaces

-SplitLowYesLowYesSignage, hybrid materials
+SplitLowYesLowYesSignage, hybrid materials, displays

 Section 4: Avoidable Errors in Procurement

-❌ Mistake: Buying based on headline price.
+❌ Mistake: Buying based only on headline price

-❌ Mistake: Ignoring compliance.
+❌ Mistake: Ignoring material compatibility

 Section 5: Quick Answers to What Buyers Ask

-Can blind rivets be used post-coating?
+Can blind rivets be used after coating?

-Which rivet type is best for mixed-materials?
+Which rivet type is best for mixed materials?

 Conclusion: A Smarter Approach to Rivet Sourcing